codepath/android_guides/Configuring-a-Parse-Server.md

 }
 ```

 Modify your `Parse.initialize()` command to point to this Heroku server.
 You must be on the latest Parse Android SDK to have these options.
-Note that the `/parse` endpoint must be added since the `PARSE_MOUNT` environment set by the server uses this value by default.

 ```java
 public class ChatApplication extends Application {